Opinion | J.D. Vance’s Senate hopes reveal the problem with performative populism

 I say those children and teens shouldn’t be turned back into Mexico.
 Does Vance think they should be?
 He doesn’t really say.
 Instead we get phony sanctimony in anticipation of being victimized by charges of racism, which relieves any responsibility to engage such complexities.

 Letting the kids in — the right thing to do — is largely what’s causing terrible overcrowding in detention facilities.
-This creates a difficult problem: We must ensure that they are more humane and that kids are more rapidly transferred to relatives or guardians here.
+This creates a difficult problem: We must ensure that those facilities are more humane and that kids are more rapidly transferred to relatives or guardians here.

 Soon enough, once coronavirus recedes, adult migrants will be allowed to apply for asylum again.
 Why?
 Because the law requires it: They have the legal right to present their case under U.S. law and our international human rights commitments.

 What’s Vance’s answer to all this?
 He vaguely endorses the GOP position.
-But that position is largely that Trump’s policies to deter as many as possible from applying for asylum at all were good, and that Biden’s reversal of them caused the current influx, which is bad.
+But that position is largely that Trump’s policies to deter as many as possible from even applying for asylum were good, and that Biden’s reversal of them caused the current influx, which is bad.

 But that’s a terrible position: Those policies caused extreme humanitarian violations.
-“Remain in Mexico” exposed migrants to violence, kidnapping, and refugee camp conditions.
+Trump’s “Remain in Mexico” program exposed migrants to violence, kidnapping and refugee camp conditions.
 Another policy forcing migrants through international legal hurdles denied many their legal rights and/or exposed them to dangerous, degrading conditions.

 I say it’s not acceptable to employ the threat of such cruel outcomes to deter desperate people from exercising their legal right to apply for asylum.
 Vance doesn’t engage the question at all.

-Vance suggests Biden’s stance — ultimately allowing people to apply for asylum, and creating protections for undocumented immigrants already here — is the draw causing the influx.
-But that’s a huge oversimplification: Violence and instability in home countries are the primary cause.
+Vance suggests Biden’s stance — ultimately allowing people to apply for asylum and creating protections for undocumented immigrants already here — is the draw causing the influx.
+But that’s a huge oversimplification: Violence and instability in home countries are the primary causes.
 Even if people recognize that under Biden they will be able to apply for asylum without facing cruelty and human rights violations, that’s good, not bad.

 Yes, allowing that creates difficult problems.
-We’ll have to speed up and improve legal process so asylum seekers do not wait endlessly for hearings in the interior, and to ensure that the system fairly distinguishes those who qualify to remain from those who don’t.
+We’ll have to speed up and improve legal processes so asylum seekers do not wait endlessly for hearings in the interior, and to ensure that the system fairly distinguishes those who qualify to remain from those who don’t.

 There are ways to solve those management problems.
 We should try them.
 If Vance favors closing the borders permanently to asylum-seeking, and removing millions of undocumented immigrants already here, he should say so.

-But those aren’t solutions: Underlying horrors driving migrations will remain, and mass removal would both be impractical and an atrocity.
+But those aren’t solutions: Underlying horrors driving these migrations will remain, and mass removal would both be impractical and an atrocity.

 I say it’s better to invest in Central American countries — and to create pathways to apply from afar — to discourage treks to the border, as Biden wants to do.
 As for the claim that immigration drives down native wages, it’s false, as Noah Smith’s review of the literature shows.